 When life gets tough, Eugene is there in a moment’s notice.
 Many years ago, when I fought for life for five hours in an emergency surgery, Eugene stayed by my side.
 Then he cooked and cared for me until I could function again.
 I’m always grateful but never surprised by his compassion, because Eugene has always been more than my brother.
 I consider him to be my best friend.

-We recently lost our mother, and I realized it was now just Eugene and I. Now it’s my responsibility to help him manage his inherited disease.
+We recently lost our mother, and I realized it was now just Eugene and I. It became my responsibility to help him manage his inherited disease.
 Although Eugene protects the people he loves, he often forgets to champion himself, so I knew it was going to be a challenge for him to accept my help.
-Unfortunately, upon completing the necessary tests to donate a kidney to my brother, the doctors explained that I am not eligible due to previous health conditions.
-Now I am helping my brother tell our family’s story, knowing that someone out there will save his life making it possible for him to continue to do well for others.
+Unfortunately, upon completing the necessary tests to donate a kidney to my brother, the doctors explained that I was not eligible due to previous health conditions.
+I helped my brother tell our family’s story, knowing that someone out there would save his life so he could continue to serve others.

 Our own beloved Dad died prematurely due to complications of a genetic, hereditary disease called polycystic kidney disease, or PKD.
 He went into renal failure and was not given any other choice but to go on dialysis.
 We watched him lose his spunk, his humor, his bold laugh.
 It was replaced by fatigue and hopelessness that lingered until he died.

-As I watch my brother prepare to fight for his life, I think of my dad more than ever.
+As I watched my brother prepare to fight for his life, I thought of my dad more than ever.
 He often told us: “Help others always.”
-I realize that Gene is giving me an opportunity to do just that.
-I am learning more than I ever wanted to know about PKD, dialysis, and living organ donors, I am also learning about the tremendous opportunity to make a difference in the lives of thousands of people, just like my dad, who are waiting for a kidney.
+I realize that Gene has given me an opportunity to do just that.
+Not only did I learn more than I ever wanted to know about PKD, dialysis, and living organ donors, I learned about the tremendous opportunity to make a difference in the lives of thousands of people, just like my dad, who are waiting for a kidney.

 Living donors are the best hope and save the lives of people who need kidneys.
 Gene’s fight has helped me begin to understand the challenge so many people face in trying to find a kidney.
 It is a confusing journey filled with misunderstanding.
 I want to change that.
-Not only do I want to use this website to help Gene, but I want to create a forum and “home” for others just like him to help spread awareness and understanding about what being a living donor means.
+I used this website to help Gene, and I want to create a forum and “home” for others just like him to help spread awareness and understanding about what being a living donor means.

-I know that Gene was never going to let me just help him.
+I knew that Gene was never going to let me just help him.